vominhtri231/Notes/Algo/Data structure/Prefix - radix tree.md

-# Definition
+# Prefix - radix tree

 Prefix tree (Trie) and radix tree are used to saved arrays or strings, make searching for string faster.

 * A prefix tree (or a trie) is a binary tree where each letter is saved in a node.